 Bechtel and joint-venture partner Enka completed construction of a $535 million motorway in Albania.
 The 37-mile (61-kilometer), four-lane highway stretches from the town of Rrëshen, in the heart of the country, to the northeastern village of Kalimash.
 It is the central leg of a 106-mile (171-kilometer) highway traversing the country from the Adriatic Sea to the northeastern border with Kosovo.
 The highway cut travel time from six hours to two, boosting coastal trade and northeast tourism.

-Inside the Project
+Inside the project

-The motorway provides a vital connection within Albania and across the region, linking markets to the Adriatic port of Durrës and contributing to economic growth as the nation prepared for accession to the European Union, which is pending.
+The scenic motorway, one of Albania’s largest infrastructure projects, includes a 3.4-mile (5.5-kilometer) twin-bore tunnel and 29 bridges built in a mountainous, rocky region.
+It provides a vital connection within Albania and across the region, linking markets to the Adriatic port of Durrës and contributing to economic growth as the nation prepares for accession to the European Union, which is pending.

-- Instead of relying on diesel generators, for instance, the camps at Reps, Thirrë, and Kukës were hooked up to the country’s national hydropowered electricity grid.
-We dramatically cut fuel consumption, and carbon dioxide emissions dropped by more than 613,000 pounds (278,000 kilograms) per month.
+- Instead of relying on diesel generators, for instance, the camps at Reps, Thirrë, and Kukës were hooked up to the country’s national hydro powered electricity grid.